OK, I'll help you up, if you promise to surrender. Nale:

 Anime and Manga

 - In Fullmetal Alchemist, Lan Fan attempts to save Ling this way.
 However, Wrath is hanging onto Ling's hand, and the strain of their weight threatens to rip Lanfan's automail arm off.
-Ling tells her to drop them both, but when she refuses he manages to force Wrath off so Lanfan can pull him up.
+Ling tells her to drop them both, but when she refuses he manages to force Wrath off (partly thanks to a Briggs soldier) so Lanfan can pull him up.

 - The Vision of Escaflowne - Van saves Hitomi from certain doom more than once.
 Foklen saves the cat girls.